-To be successful in implementing ISO 9001, companies need to incorporate the principles of quality in all their processes, products and services.
+To implement ISO 9001, companies need to incorporate the principles of quality in all their processes, products and services.
 This attitude depends on the awareness of all employees and the development of a “culture of quality” that needs to become a daily habit, done naturally.

 Civil engineering, for instance, is a productive sector that faces great challenges when implementing a quality management system.
 These challenges generate obstacles and errors in fulfilling the requirements of the quality management system, which can cause the loss of ISO 9001 certification.
 Among the challenges, we can mention:

 This fact generates resistance in managers and subcontractors when it comes to training their team about the quality management system and to dedicate time to carry out traceability controls, validation and production steps.

 Many construction companies define the products without being based on research of needs and / or market expectations, which makes it difficult to show the critical analysis of requirements related to the product.

 Some construction companies carry out the planning of individual construction work only and do not have the culture of planning the business.
 This is due to the lack of managerial training to analyze market trends, to outline future prospects and to identify opportunities that favor the company’s growth.

 In the 2015 review of ISO 9001, this training will be strongly required, especially for determining the context of the organization, understanding the needs and expectations of stakeholders, and for defining actions to address risks and opportunities.

 High staff turnover: